threefoldfoundation/info_sdk/src/7_farming/farm_setup_code.md

 print(farm_id)
 ```

-If the register function succeeded, your farm is now created and you can save it and proceed.
+If the register function succeeded, your farm is now created and you could save it and proceed.
 If you go to the explorer web UI you should be able to see your farm in "All farms" dropdown list.

 ## Create a bootable image